Wrestling With Ghosts

 Wrestling With Ghosts is an American television series about the paranormal that premiered as a web-series on June 30, 2017.
 Since then, the show's concept won the Destination America nationwide search for a new creative paranormal team.
 The show has since been picked up and is now being aired on the ASY TV According to the original introduction, season one follows a paranormal investigator, directly after he loses his original ghost hunting team to what he calls "a demonic attack" and subsequent fist-fight.
 He then hires three professional wrestlers as protection on future investigations.
 In 2021, the series started airing on the Intrigue Channel.
+In 2025, TheSmokies.com rated Wrestling With Ghosts as the sixth best TV show to be filmed in the Great Smoky Mountains.

 In 2019, Luke Walker and Vinnie Vineyard co-wrote a script for the movie The Hike based on their Episode 3.1 experiences trying to find Spearfinger in the Great Smoky Mountains coupled with a few of Vinnie's brother's amazing hiking stories.
 In 2020, production started on the movie, with Luke Walker directing, Vinnie Vineyard producing and editing, and the entire cast (including Kandi Thompson, and Travis Graves) starring in the lead roles.